 There are also three Federal Territories (namely Kuala Lumpur – the capital of Malaysia; Putrajaya – the Federal Government Administrative Centre; and Labuan – a ‘tax-free’ island located off the coast of Sabah).

-Malaysian education system is more than 30 years old.
-From last few years it has developed tremendously by the introduction of some of the excellent Universities and foreign universities off shore campuses.
-Malaysian Education system is divided into 4 categories, following are in details:
+The Malaysian education system is more than 30 years old.
+From last few years, it has developed tremendously by the introduction of some of the excellent Universities and foreign universities offshore campuses.
+The Malaysian Education system is divided into 4 categories, following are in details:

-Students who cannot afford to get degree from Australia, UK, USA and New-Zealand, can get it easily in Malaysia.
-In Malaysia there are many colleges and Universities which give affiliated degrees from Universities in these countries at very low fee structure.
+Students who cannot afford to get a degree from Australia, UK, USA and New-Zealand, can get it easily in Malaysia.
+In Malaysia, there are many colleges and Universities which give affiliated degrees from Universities in these countries at the very low fee structure.

 “2+1 “ Twinning Degree Programs:

 Student has an option to study both in Malaysia and other countries (preferred location) at same tuition fees that of Malaysia.
 Student can study 3 years in Malaysia and 1 year in UK, USA, Australia, Germany, France, Canada and New Zealand.
 With this option they have the exposure of two countries at the same time.

 Foreign Bachelor’s degree in Malaysia: